Be in the know before you head up or down the hill.

 There's something funny about the mountains... the weather can change in 5 minutes.

-And if you're real lucky, you might just have to call work and say that the mountain pass closed for a spell and you had to go skiing some more.
+If you're real lucky, you might just have to call work and say that the mountain pass closed for a spell and you had to go skiing some more.
 Trust us locals, having a morning like that where you practically have the mountain to yourself, is worth the rearranged plans to get home!
 On the rare occasion that you have to spend the night, our Winter Park Visitor Center staff would be happy to find you last minute lodging.